OrchunYlmz/Basic-Calculator/README.md

 -Division: Divides the first number by the second.
 -Root: Computes the nth root of the first number.
 -Exponential: Raises the first number to the power of the second.
--Basic Derivative: Provides guidance on assigning values for derivative calculation (note: currently not fully implemented).

 ## Getting Started
 To run this program, you'll need Python installed on your machine.
 You can download it from python.org.